top of page

 Based solely on the diagnosis of "substance use disorder," workers are stripped of their autonomy to make their own health care decisions, and coerced into strict one-size-fits-all treatment & monitoring programs that do not meet the minimum standards of services available to the general public.

-Workers with Opioid Use Disorder are prohibited from using Opioid Agonist Treatment medications, workers with mental illness are prohibited from using certain psychiatric medications, and workers are prohibited from using most pain medications.
-This blanket prohibition on medications is not supported by evidence, and has had devastating effects on the health of many workers.
+Workers are prohibited from using Opioid Agonist Therapy (Methadone/Suboxone) medications.
+Workers are prohibited from using certain psychiatric medications, and workers are prohibited from using most pain medications.
+This blanket prohibition on medications is not supported by evidence, and has had devastating effects on the health of many workers including putting us at increased risk of drug toxicity death.

 Abstinence is enforced through random testing of urine, blood, breath, hair follicles, liver enzymes and even toe nails.
-A worker can be subjected to a test at any time, even when on vacation.
-A single positive test can result in the treatment and monitoring contract being extended by multiple years, or even job loss.
+A worker can be subjected to a test at any time, even when on vacation, or extended leave.
+A single positive test can result in the treatment and monitoring contract being extended by multiple years.

 Despite their personal and cultural beliefs, workers are required to attend inpatient addiction treatment centres that are based on the 12-step philosophy, and to attend daily 12-step peer support meetings.
 Many workers object to the religious and moralistic nature of these programs which are based on Christian doctrine.
 However, workers are often prohibited from accessing non-religious psychosocial treatments that are available to the general public.

-Workers’ compliance to these mandates are strictly enforced.
-If workers do not follow all the conditions of the "treatment and monitoring agreement"- based on the physician’s recommendations, and enforced by the employer- the worker is be deemed "non-compliant," and they risk losing their job and any professional license that they hold.
+If workers do not follow all the conditions of the treatment and monitoring contracts the worker is deemed to be "non-compliant," and they risk losing their job and any professional license that they may hold.

 These workplace substance use policies take a huge toll on workers mental health and often make their substance use problems worse.
 Some workers have been bankrupted by the medical monitoring costs.
 Some workers have been forced to abandon their careers.